asnelgrove/xmas-animation/README.md

 Click a button to change parts of the scene.
 Some things are evn animated!

-Click twice on a button to turn off a feature.
+Click a button a second time to turn off a feature.

 Happy Holidays!